-The Planning Council may ask for, or provide guidance to, the recipient on service models that focus on populations or service areas.
-Directives are meant to meet the priorities of people living with HIV.
+The Planning Council may ask for, or provide guidance to, the recipient (DHR) on service models to improve the delivery of services.
+Directives are meant to meet the priorities of PLHIV.

 ASSESSMENT OF THE EFFICIENCY OF THE ADMINISTRATIVE MECHANISM (AEAM)

-Every year the Planning Council evaluates how efficiently Ryan White Part-A funds are allocated and made available for care.
-This involves ensuring that funds are being contracted for quickly and through an open process, and that local HIV providers are being paid in a timely manner.
-This document provides active directives that promote the care of people living with HIV in the Denver area.
+Every year, the Planning Council evaluates how efficiently Ryan White Part-A funds are spent.
+This involves ensuring that the contract and invoice processes are completed in a timely manner.
+The AEAM provides active directives that promote the welfare of PLHIV in the Denver area.

 INTEGRATED HIV PREVENTION AND CARE PLAN

-In Denver, the development of the Integrated Plan is a collaboration the Colorado Department of Public Health and Environment that receives Part B funding.
-The plan is informed from data gleamed from the Statewide Coordinated Statement of Need (SCSN) and other information such as client utilization data.
-The development of the plan culminates to the Colorado Strategic HIV/AIDS Strategy (COHAS) that guide decisions about how to deliver services for people living with HIV.
-The plan should be consistent with other existing local or state plans and with national goals to end the HIV epidemic.
+In Denver, the development of the Integrated Plan is a collaboration with the Colorado Department of Public Health and Environment that receives Part B funding.
+The Integrated Plan is informed by the Statewide Coordinated Statement of Need (SCSN) and the Colorado Strategic HIV/AIDS Strategy (COHAS).
+The SCSN and the COHAS support decisions about how to deliver services for PLHIV.

 Memorandum of Understanding (MOU)

-This MOU is developed for the purpose of enhancing collaboration and clarifying responsibilities between the Denver HIV Resources Planning Council and the office of Denver HIV Resources.
+The MOU is developed for the purpose of enhancing collaboration and clarifying responsibilities between the DHRPC and the office of Denver HIV Resources.

 PLANNING COUNCIL PRIMER

-The Ryan White Part A Planning Council Primer provides describes the purpose of Planning Council, and explains the essential function of Ryan White Part A. This primer is an informative go-to resource for council and community members.
+The Ryan White Part A Planning Council Primer describes the purpose of the Planning Council and explains the essential function of the Ryan White Part A program.
+The primer is an informative go-to resource for council and community members.

 CONFIDENTIAILY, CONFLICT OF INTEREST, AND DISCLOSURE AGREEMENTS

-Members are required to disclose all affiliations when voting on DHRPC matters, and may be prohibited from voting on certain affairs if conflicts are present.
-Each member must read and sign the Conflict of Interest COI) form yearly.
+Planning Council members are required to disclose all affiliations when voting on DHRPC matters and may be prohibited from voting on certain affairs if conflicts are present.
+Each member must read and sign the Conflict of Interest (COI) form yearly.
 Additionally, Confidentiality Agreements must be reviewed and agreed by individual members of the council.